Table of Contents[Hide][Show]

 Tips on Traveling to Japan

 If it’s your first trip to Japan use this prep-and-pack guide.
-Get information about the Shinkansen trains (hi-speed), the Tokyo Metro and where to stay and more.
+Get information about the Shinkansen trains (hi-speed), the Tokyo Metro, advice on where to stay and more.